isomerpages/mindef-ndp2022/_ticketing/NDP @ Heartlands.md

 * Click <a href="/files/Ticket Collection CCs.pdf" target="_blank">here</a> for the full list of CCs that will be distributing tickets.

 **Phase 2: Online Application for E-tickets**
-* Singaporeans/ PRs may apply for Entry-Only tickets via BookingSG from 23 Jul 22, 10am onwards, while stocks last.
-Click the link below to book your tickets now.
-Tickets will be released on a first-come, first-serve basis.
-* Each application will come with 2 e-tickets.
-E-tickets DO NOT come with event coupons nor coupons for the redemption of NDP packs.
-* A confirmation email will be sent to the registered email address, which can be used to grant entry into the carnival site.

 <div style="text-align:center;"><a href="https://www.booking.gov.sg/public/services/Bwl1A4lq/list?anonymous=true" target="_blank" style="margin:0 auto;
     border-radius: 6px!important;